 Is it cancer?

 Whether or not desmoid tumors are considered “cancer” is a bit of a debated issue.
 My own team of doctors disagrees slightly on whether or not to call it cancer.
 Although in decades past, Desmoid Tumors have been classified as soft tissue sarcomas, and some sources still do, most sources online state that desmoid tumors are benign.
 As I mentioned above, The World Health Organization considers it such.
 Desmoid tumors do not metastasize in the way that other cancers do; however, they can be locally aggressive and has a high rate of recurrence.
-For these reasons, it is treated just like cancer, ideally by sarcoma specialists, with treatments ranging from chemotherapy to hormone therapy.
+For these reasons, desmoid specialists treat it just like cancer, ideally by sarcoma specialists, with treatments ranging from chemotherapy to hormone therapy.
 My thoracic surgeon was clear and honest in that he considers my tumor malignant and cancerous.

 I consider my disease cancer because it is a word that others can relate to and communicates the intensity of my treatment.
 The word “benign” can imply that nothing needs to be done about a tumor, which is not true.
 Additionally, there have been legal issues in the past when Desmoid Tumor patients have been denied access to Social Security, etc. due to the “benign” classification.

 My Desmoid Tumor

 My tumor is in my chest wall, behind my pectoralis and my right clavicle.
 As of April 2019, it’s about the size of a grapefruit.
 Because the categorization and location are rarer, and under a microscope, the cells look pink and blue, I consider myself “a unicorn!”
 I am currently receiving treatment at the University of Pennsylvania from a great team of five specialists.